What are the common effects of grief?

 Apart from others –

-Young people often think others won’t understand or be able to relate to their loss.
+You may think others won’t understand or be able to relate to their loss.

 Shame –

-Having fun or feeling happy after a loss.
+Having fun or feeling happy after a loss. –

 Relief is not inappropriate, it is normal.
 For example, Taylor felt some sense of relief after Nanna died that she was not suffering anymore.